kev-pinto-cts/cloud_sql_multi_region_failover/README.md

-failover                       Failover to Read Replica - use in event of Regional Failover failover_replica               Create a Read Replica to the newly promoted Primary failback                       Failback to the Original Primary status                         Output the Current State of the Deployment
+failover                       Failover to Read Replica - use in event of Regional Failover failover_replica               Create a Read Replica to the newly promoted Primary failback                       Failback to the Original Primary failback_replica               Create a Read Replica to the Primary post Failback status                         Output the Current State of the Deployment
 ```